 I love the flavor of caramel, and when I made this mousse, I found myself cleaning the bowl and licking the spatula.
 It has just what I want in caramel mousse—a rich, deep caramel flavor and a velvety, creamy texture.–Carole Bloom

 Creamy Caramel Mousse

-- 1 cup heavy whipping cream, divided
+- 1 cup heavy cream

 - 1/4 cup (1 1/2 ounces) granulated sugar

 - 1/4 cup (1 1/2 ounces) firmly packed light brown sugar

 - 1 ounce (2 tablespoons, 1/4 stick) unsalted butter softened

 - In a small saucepan over medium heat, bring 1/3 cup cream to a gentle boil.